 Introduction to Big Data

-9:00 am - 5:00 pm
+8:30 am - 4:30 pm

 Early Eagle Rate:

-This course program is for those new to Data Science and interested in understanding Big Data and its history.
-The course program will explain Big Data concepts including the tools and roles.
-This course program will also provide real world Big Data problems and its applications.
+This course is for those new to Data Science and interested in understanding “Big Data” and its history.
+The course will explain “Big Data” Concepts including the new tools and roles.
+Case studies and real-world “Big Data” problems and applications will also be included.

 After the course, you will be able to:

-Explain the basics of Big Data concepts
+Explain the basics of big data;

-- The History of Big Data and Data Science
+III.
+Big Data and Data Science Terminologies

-- Typical Big Data / Data Architecture
+VI.
+Typical Big Data Architectures

+Mr. Chan was formerly the General Manager of Neural Mechanics Inc. handling the company’s diverse set of Artificial Intelligence and Machine Learning based products.
 He started his professional career in Globe Telecom as a Business Management Associate and eventually moved on to become a Senior Product Manager handling Value Added Services and Convergent Services for Globe Broadband.
 He then transferred to Singapore to work for Procter and Gamble as a Regional Assistant Brand Manager handling multi-million dollar brands such as Pantene shampoos and Joy Dishwashing.
 He has also experience working for smaller, struggling brands including Braun beauty and grooming, and Fairy Dishwasher Tablets.